 Misconduct during testing or in any other interactions with the UCAT Consortium, UCAT Office or Pearson VUE staff will be thoroughly investigated.

-- The candidate will be given the opportunity to respond to these allegations and will be invited to provide a written statement and any other appropriate supporting evidence
+- The candidate will be given an opportunity to respond to the allegation(s) and provide any other appropriate supporting evidence before a decision is made about whether misconduct has taken place.

-- The UCAT Office will inform the candidate of the outcome.
+The UCAT Office will inform the candidate of the outcome.
 UCAT aims to complete the investigation of suspected misconduct within 10 working days of it being notified to them.

 The decision of the UCAT Consortium is final.